 Transitional vs Long Term Housing

 The SAMH program provides two types of housing.
-The Transitional program is designed for people who are involved in or have recently completed addiction treatment and who are committed to maintaining abstinence and implementing their recovery skills in a community setting.
+The Transitional program is designed for people who are involved in or have recently completed substance use treatment and who are committed to maintaining abstinence and implementing their recovery skills in a community setting.
 In the Transitional Program, participants share their living space with up to 3 other people.

 They receive weekly counselling/support, attend weekly house meetings, and participate in the ongoing maintenance and upkeep of the house.
 Clients are expected to attend and participate in other program activities and community recovery supports in addition to these weekly meetings.
 It is an expectation that participants actively engage in program activities and stay focused on their ongoing recovery goals, including obtaining permanent housing.